Raffi Krikorian - How to use Geolocation in your web app

 One of the examples used in the presentation was yaketee.com, this is a chat service based on location.
 In my personal opinion the site serves only as a proof of concept because there are more effective ways to talk to people in your local community without going online and remembering a fairly odd sounding URL!
 That being said it is an excellent proof of concept, very slick and with some excellent fallback measures.
 You should check it out.

 One of the issues raised by the talk was that when considering location we have to remember that people have different names for different things, an example given was language barrier where Rome and Roma are the same place.
-I am guessing that from this we could also give the example of different groups of people referring to the same thing in different ways even in the same language, for example Lavery's Bar is better known to the locals as Lav's (or to some as just rubbish!).
+I am guessing that from this we could also give the example of different groups of people referring to the same thing in different ways even in the same language, for example Lavery's Bar is better known to the locals as Lav's.

 Two examples given which would allow you to combat this are to use geolocation tables in the form of either WOEID and TwID.